The X Factor Israel

-The X Factor Israel (אקס פקטור ישראל) is the Israeli version of the British television music competition The X Factor, created by Simon Cowell.
+The X Factor Israel (אקס פקטור ישראל) is the Israeli version of the original British show music competition The X Factor, created by Simon Cowell.
 The show started airing fall of 2013 on Reshet.

 Judges and hosts

 The first three seasons were hosted by Israeli fashion model Bar Refaeli.
 Liron Weizman hosts the fourth season.
 Its judges for the first season of the show were rock singer Rami Fortis, pop singer-songwriter and composer Moshe Peretz, pop and R&B singer Shiri Maimon, and pop singer Ivri Lider.
 In the third season, rapper Subliminal replaced Rami Fortis as a judge on the show.
-In the fourth season, all of the judging panel changes: Mizrahi singer Margalit Tzan'ani, singer-songwriter Aviv Geffen, singer and Eurovision 2018 winner Netta Barzilai, while a fourth and fifth judges revealed to be Ran Danker and Miri Mesika, making it the first season of X Factor Israel to feature 5 judges instead of 4.
+In the fourth season, all of the judging panel changes: Mizrahi singer Margalit Tzan'ani, singer-songwriter Aviv Geffen, singer and Eurovision 2018 winner Netta Barzilai, while a fourth and fifth judges revealed to be Ran Danker and Miri Mesika, making it the first season of X Factor Israel to feature five judges instead of four.